Your fertility plan should be too.

 The condition is most likely to affect women in their 30s and 40s.
 It can also affect teens, young adults, and individuals who have already had children.

 Current research shows an association between the disease and a woman’s inability to conceive naturally, even in mild cases.

-It’s estimated that individuals with untreated, mild endometriosis conceive at a rate of 2 – 4.5% per month, compared with the 15 – 20% monthly fertility rate in couples with no known infertility factors.
+It’s estimated that individuals with untreated, mild endometriosis conceive at a rate of 2 – 4.5 percent per month, compared with the 15 – 20 percent monthly fertility rate in couples with no known infertility factors.

-Those women with moderate to severe cases of the disorder have a monthly pregnancy rate of less than 2%.
-In our experience, these rates apply to LGBTQIA individuals with female reproductive organs who may be seeking to become pregnant through reproductive assistance.
+Those women with moderate to severe cases of the disorder have a monthly pregnancy rate of less than 2 percent.
+In our experience, these rates apply to LGBTQ+ individuals with female reproductive organs who may be seeking to become pregnant through reproductive assistance.

 Though endometriosis is commonly associated with infertility, it’s important to note that not all patients diagnosed with the disorder will have difficulty becoming pregnant.

 The severity, symptoms, and complications associated with the disorder are extremely unpredictable and vary from patient to patient.